 Not any older than 17, Amandus was sent by his family to spend a year in the US as an exchange student in Harrisburg, South Dakota.
 Being totally excited to spend such a long period of time in the country where jazz was born, Amandus instantly began to play in the High School Big Band and Concert Band.
 Not only did he join the jam session in the state capital, Sioux Falls, but Amandus also made it into the South Dakota All State Jazz Band and was allowed to tour an entire week through South Dakota and the neighbouring states.
 For writing a Big Band chart for the Harrisburg High School Big Band, Amandus earned the Jack Reynolds Jazz Award in 1992.

-Back in Germany Amandus finished High School with very good grades and unfortunately was forced by his family to go study physics instead of music.
+Back in Germany Amandus finished High School with very good grades and unfortunately didn’t follow his passion but instead decided to get a degree in physics instead of music.
 So he went off to Heidelberg, Germany to face four years of studying science.
 Luckily his passion for music never left him and helped him overcome these years of depression because he could not pursue his musical dreams.
 Nevertheless Amandus practiced 4 hours a day and moreover, the Amercian community in Heidelberg was so big that he quickly found musicians to play and grow with.

 By the year 2000 Amandus’s network was strong enough to leave science and support his life only playing music.
 He played and arranged for several cabarets and variete shows around southern germany.
 He accompanied many singers and one special point in his career was when he toured Europe and the Near East with 80s star Paul Young from 2006 til 2010 as his keyboard player.

 Having produced two CDs for Silke Hauck, Mannheim and having been very busy gigwise, Amandus started again writing smooth jazz songs around 2010, althoug his first smoothjazz composition dates back to 1997.